Identifying Talent

 • Gut feeling bias: As the name suggests, this type of bias in interviewing happens when you trust your gut feeling more than the facts.
 Listening to your intuition is essential, but that shouldn’t be the basis of the hiring process.

-• Halo/horn-effect bias: If an interview is going well, we tend to assume the best about the candidate as a person; the horn effect is the opposite, whereas if things are going poorly, we believe negative things about the candidate.
+• Halo/horn-effect bias: If an interview goes well, we tend to assume the best about the candidate as a person; the horn effect is the opposite.
+Conversely, we tend to believe negative things about the candidate if things go poorly.

-• Negative emphasis bias in interviewing: This bias happens when a small amount of negative information unfairly influences the decision-making process and causes the interviewer to think negatively about the candidate.
+• Negative emphasis bias in interviewing occurs when a small amount of negative information unfairly influences the decision-making process and causes the interviewer to think negatively about the candidate.

 • Recency bias: One of the most common types of bias in interviewing is recency bias.
 Here, the last candidate you interview will make a disproportionately strong impression because they were the most recent, and therefore most memorable, one in your mind.